Genetically modified runners

 It’s been a warm and sunny summer.
 A lot of runners don’t bother to put on sunscreen for a run, but I do.sun1

-I came across a fantastic sunscreen bargain at the dollar store the other day – buy one, get one free.
+I came across a fantastic sunscreen bargain at the dollar store recently.
+They were selling sunscreen in gallon containers.
+I’ve never seen that before.
+And get this— it was a buy one, get one free deal.
 With a coupon I had, I got two 1-gallon containers for $1.50.

-When I walked out of the store, I was happily calculating how many years my sunscreen will last.
+When I walked out of the store, I was happily calculating how many years until I’d have to buy sunscreen again.
 However, I ran into a problem that all Spokane area runners should be aware of.

 As I rubbed the sunscreen in, it didn’t feel right.
 I rubbed and rubbed and after ten minutes little had soaked in.
 I rubbed more and a half hour later I gave up and took the below photo.sunscreen disaster

 I continue to have a major problem.
-I can’t find skin-friendly paint stripper.
+My face is still covered in white paint, and I can’t find skin-friendly paint stripper.
 For more than two weeks people have been accusing me of trying to be a ghost.

-Hopefully I can find some stripper, or a product that will remove this paint.
-Until then, I would really like people to stop calling me Casper.
+I have several other grievances.
+I’d really like people to stop calling me Casper.
 That is not my name.
 And quit pretending that you’re scared when I walk into the room.
 And stop telling me how surprised you are that I know more words than “boo”.
+I’m a person, not a scary ghost!

 Urban vs. rural running

 People who go for a run in the country make such a big deal about how nice it is.
-Running down a tree-lined country lane to the sound of chirping birds and the scent of pines is a nice idea, but if you’re actually doing it, is it really that nice?
+Running down a tree-lined country lane to the scent of pines and chirping birds sounds nice, but is it really?
 Well, maybe it is.
 That’s a bad example.
-But running in urban areas can be fun too, and there are advantages you don’t have in a rural area.Downtown run2
+But running in urban areas can be fun too.Downtown run2

 I’m amazed how many times I’ve slowed down because I lost my motivation to push the pace, and just then I come across an abandoned homeless encampment.downtown garbage Suddenly I have no problem kicking it into high gear to escape the stench, and for some reason, this “runner’s high” lasts for several blocks.
 To the homeless, I say, “Thanks for the boost.”

-Art aficionados will appreciate the dynamic artwork under railroad bridges, on masonry walls and the sides of buildings.
-In my hometown of Spokane, art experts estimate it’d take 2.5 years of daily art viewing to see every mural and painting in the downtown area.downtown art
+Art aficionados will appreciate the dynamic artwork under railroad bridges, on walls and the sides of buildings.
+Art experts estimate it’d take 2.5 years of daily viewing to see every mural and painting in the downtown area.downtown art

 Runners who love music won’t be disappointed either.
-Nearly always there are talented musicians on street corners playing all through the day.
+Often there are talented musicians playing on street corners.
 I took a short break to listen to these two girls.
-Then as I resumed my run, they played the theme song from Rocky to get me going again.downtown buskersSo, next time you want a stimulating, educational workout, go for a run………..downtown
+When I resumed my run, they played the theme song from Rocky to get me going again.downtown buskersSo, next time you want a stimulating, educational workout, go for a run………..downtown

 Running Doldrums of July